 The SPICSEN bit in the SPIC1 register controls the overall function of the SPI interface.
-Setting this bit high will enable the SPI interface by allowing the $\overline{\text{SPISCS}}$ line to be active, which can then be used to control the SPI interface.
-If the SPICSEN bit is low, the SPI interface will be disabled and the $\overline{\text{SPISCS}}$ line will be in a floating condition and can therefore not be used for control of the SPI interface.
-If the SPICSEN bit and the SPIEN bit in the SPIC0 register are set high, this will place the
+Setting this bit high will enable the SPI interface by allowing the $\overline{SPISCS}$ line to be active, which can then be used to control the SPI interface.
+If the SPICSEN bit is low, the SPI interface will be disabled and the $\overline{SPISCS}$ line will be in a floating condition and can therefore not be used for control of the SPI interface.
+If the SPICN bit in the SPIC0 register are set high, this will place the